rveciana/obsidian-cooklang/README.md

 - Multi language: The titles for the sections (i.e. *ingredients*, *cookware* and so on) will be translated into the recipe language or the one configured in the Obsidian settings

+## Searching

+Obsidian won't search files that aren't of the extension *.md by default.
+Since cooklang has the .cook extension, any search will gnore the files, which is really impractical.
+Fortuntely, there's a workaround:

+- Install the `omnisearch` plugin
+- Open its settings
+- Add the word `cook` at the section `Additional TEXT files to index`

+The search has to be done from the sidebar search icon, but it works perfectly.

 ## Changelog